brandur/sorg/content/drafts/job-drain.md

 ## Advantages over in-database queues (#in-database-queues)

 [Delayed_job][delayedjob], [que][que], and
-[queue_classic][queueclassic] use a similar transaction mechanism, but take it a step further by having workers dequeue jobs directly from within the database.
+[queue_classic][queueclassic] use a similar transactional mechanic to keep jobs hidden, and take it even a step further by having workers dequeue jobs directly from within the database.

-This is workable at modest scale, but the frantic pace at which workers will try to lock jobs doesn't scale very well for a database that's experiencing diverse sets of load.
-For Postgres in particular, [long-running transactions](/postgres-queues) can greatly increase the amount of time it takes for workers to find a visible job that they can lock, and this can lead to an extremely degenerate job queue.
+This is workable at modest scale, but the frantic pace at which workers try to lock jobs doesn't scale very well for a database that's experiencing considerable load.
+For Postgres in particular, [long-running transactions](/postgres-queues) greatly increase the amount of time it takes for workers to find a job that they can lock, and this can lead to the job queue spiraling out of control.

-The transactionally-staged job drain avoids this problem by selecting primed jobs in bulk and feeding them into another store like Redis that's more suited for distributing jobs to competing workers.
+The transactionally-staged job drain avoids this problem by selecting primed jobs in bulk and feeding them into another store like Redis that's better-suited for distributing jobs to competing workers.

 [delayedjob]: https://github.com/collectiveidea/delayed_job